stackabletech/crddocs-generator/README.md

 # CRD docs static generator

-This is a generator for a static site for CRD documentation.
-It is based on [doc.crds.dev](https://github.com/crdsdev/doc).
+This is a generator for a static site for CRD documentation based on hasheddans work for [doc.crds.dev](https://github.com/crdsdev/doc).
+Thank you very much!

 It is customized for our (Stackable) repositories.

-## Generating the site
+## Generating docs

-run `make all`.

-This will build the two go files `gitter` and `doc`, initialize a `doc.db` SQLite3 database, run the two tools and copy over static files into the `out` directory.
-This is the directory containing the final site.

-## Demo serve

-You can run `make serve` if you have `python` installed, to serve the `out` directory.

-## Changing the repos and tags that are generated

-The file `repos.yaml` contains the repos that are generated, as well as the tags to index for each repo.
-Update this file to change the repos and tags that you want.

-Additionally the `template/home.html` file contains a menu of hardcoded repo names.
-If a repo is added or removed, update this list too.

-## TODO

-License?
+Have a look at https://github.com/stackabletech/crddocs for sample usage.
+To generate docs you need a yaml configuration file specifying which repos and tags to document.
+It should look like this (organization > repo > tag):

+    stackabletech:
+    airflow-operator:
+        - "23.7.0"
+        - "23.4.0"
+        - "23.1.0"
+    druid-operator:
+        - "23.7.0"
+        ...
+    ...

+You also need a HTML file template and a directory of static files.

+Then, use the `build-site.sh` shell script to build your site.
+It contains more instructions on the required arguments.